Flare for Python Devs

 )

-signed_tx = await w3.eth.account.sign_transaction(tx, private_key=private_key)
+signed_tx = w3.eth.account.sign_transaction(tx, private_key=private_key)

 print("Deploying Contract...")

-tx_hash = await w3.eth.send_raw_transaction(signed_tx.rawTransaction)
+tx_hash = await w3.eth.send_raw_transaction(signed_tx.raw_transaction)

 tx_receipt = await w3.eth.wait_for_transaction_receipt(tx_hash)